-This booklet covers the following topics:
+This guide covers the following topics:

-- Get Help-a discussion of the Help system and useful contact information. - Learn Basic Concepts-the concepts and philosophy behind Sage Estimating. - Create a New Estimate-learn how to create a new estimate. - Perform Takeoff-instructions for copying information from a standard database into an estimate. - Work with the Spreadsheet-learn how to navigate the Sage Estimating spreadsheet. - Print Reports-learn how to prepare and print reports. - Use Address Book-learn how to set up the Estimating Management Console Address Book to store contact information. - Advanced Features-learn how to use advanced Sage Estimating features.
+- Getting Help-a discussion of the Help system and useful contact information. - Learning Basic Concepts-the concepts and philosophy behind Sage Estimating. - Creating a New Estimate-learn how to create a new estimate. - Performing Takeoff-instructions for copying information from a standard database into an estimate. - Working with the Spreadsheet-learn how to navigate the Sage Estimating spreadsheet. - Printing Reports-learn how to prepare and print reports. - Using Address Book-learn how to set up the Estimating Management Console Address Book to store contact information. - Advanced Features-learn how to use advanced Sage Estimating features.